markashleybell/markashleybell.com/posts/csharp-datetime-get-first-last-day-of-week-or-month.md

 Title: Getting the first/last day of the week or month with DateTime in C#
-Abstract: Some useful C# utility extension methods for getting the first and last day of the week or month a given date is in.
+Abstract: C# extension methods for getting the first and last day of the week or month a given date is in.
 Published: 2015-02-02 18:12
 Updated: 2015-02-02 18:12

-Recently I came across the need to find out the date of the first day of a particular week in C#.
+Recently I found myself needing to get the date of the first day of a particular week in C#.
 After browsing [this rather confusing collection of answers](http://stackoverflow.com/questions/38039/how-can-i-get-the-datetime-for-the-start-of-the-week "External Link: Stack Overflow"), I pieced together parts of various code snippets into this little collection of utility methods.

     :::csharp
     public static partial class DateTimeExtensions